The Trauma Clinic

 Open book on a wooden table with quote that reads, "You can't get to courage without rumbling with vulnerability."

-You’ve gotten through a lot, and that matters.
+You’ve been through a lot.
+It matters.

-Our Trauma Clinic offers focused, compassionate therapy for people who want to understand their responses to trauma and begin healing at a pace that feels safe.
+The Trauma Clinic at The Cove Therapy offers focused, compassionate care for people who want to better understand their trauma responses and begin healing at a pace that feels safe, respectful, gentle, and collaborative.

 Trauma-survivor in a green suit sits on a couch, writing in a notebook reflecting on therapy session with a plant and cushions in the background.